pahadiahimanshu/pahadiahimanshu.github.io/_drafts/future-of-interactions-draft.md

 {% include figure.html src='4-1-leapmotion.gif' caption='Hand modelled in VR using Leap Motion device mounted on headset (credits – Wall Street Journal)' %}

-We have been working on hand gesture recognition for retail systems for quite a long time.
-We have trained our own convolutional neural network that can detect your hand gestures in real-time.
-Using this trained neural network, we have developed a system that allows the user to control the location of mouse pointer using the hand movements, the user can click and scroll too.
+I have been working on hand gesture recognition for retail systems.
+I have trained a convolutional neural network that can detect your hand gestures in real-time.
+Using this trained neural network, I developed a system that allows the user to control and simulate the functionality of a mouse using just his hand.
+The user will be able to move the pointer across the screen, click icons and can scroll documents too.

-{% include figure.html src='4-gesture.gif' caption='Controlling the mouse scroll wheel using hand gesture (credits - Zenlabs, Zensar Technologies)' %}
+{% include figure.html src='4-gesture.gif' caption='Controlling the mouse scroll wheel using hand gesture (credits - Zenlabs)' %}

 Speed is the major advantage of using gestures as it is much quicker than speaking sentences.
 For example, instead of asking the computer to “scroll 10% down”, you can just show your fist as if you are grabbing the page and then move up or down to scroll the page.
+It's much more natural for the given usecase.

 But if you have to communicate a longer set of information, probably, it’s not the best option.